Free Programs for Children & Adults

 WOMEN & EARTH

-Sally will talk about Native American Women as Farmers & Leaders in
+Sally talks about Native American Women as Farmers & Leaders in

 the Eastern Woodlands

-Sarah will speak on the Wise Woman Tradition: Come, slow down and
+Sarah speaks on the Wise Woman Tradition: Come, slow down and

 reconnect to the Great Mother, Gaia, Earth, and to yourself.